-DVSA have on 25 March 2020 announced that, due to the COVID-19 pandemic, from 30 March 2020 MOT due dates for cars, motorcycles and light vans will be extended by six months.
+DVSA have today (25 March 2020) announced that, due to the COVID-19 pandemic, from 30 March 2020 MOT due dates for cars, motorcycles and light vans will be extended by six months.

 If your vehicle’s MOT expiry date is on or after 30 March, you do not need to do anything, your current MOT expiry date will automatically be extended by six months.